 (c) In addition to meeting all qualifications for a license under State law, all applicants for licenses, whether original or renewal, must attach to their applications evidence of their good character.
 In addition to meeting state qualification standards, no license, whether original or renewal, shall be issued to any person, partnership or corporation organized for pecuniary gain if any individual having an interest either as owner, partner or stockholder, directly or indirectly, beneficial or absolute, or such person's spouse shall have been convicted of or shall have taken a plea of guilty or nolo contendere, to, once, within five years immediately prior to filing, or twice, within ten years immediately prior to the filing of said application, of any felony or of any violation of any law or administrative regulation regulating the sale, manufacture or distribution of alcoholic beverages, gambling or narcotics.
 Where the application, whether original or renewal, is for a license to sell alcoholic beverages for on-premise consumption, conviction of an offense or the taking of the plea of guilty or nolo contendere once, within five years immediately prior to filing, or twice, within ten years immediately prior to the filing of said application, to any sex offense shall also disqualify the applicant for license under this section.
 No license, whether original or renewal, shall be issued to any person, partnership or corporation where an individual having an interest as owner, partner or stockholder, directly or indirectly, beneficial or absolute, shall have been convicted of or shall have taken a plea of guilty or nolo contendere to, once within five years immediately prior to the filing of said application, or twice within ten years immediately prior to the filing of said application of the offense of driving a motor vehicle under the influence of intoxicating liquor or drugs.
 The restrictions of this paragraph as to stockholders shall apply only to stockholders of privately owned corporations and to stockholders of publicly owned corporations who hold in excess of ten percent of outstanding stock.

-(d) On-premises consumption licenses shall be issued only to applicants who meet the definition of a hotel, restaurant, or private club.
+(d) On-premises consumption licenses shall be issued only to applicants who meet the definition of a hotel, restaurant, private club, or farm winery tasting room.

 (e) Applicants for renewal licenses must meet all qualifications of applicants for original licenses.
-Loss of qualifications during the term of a license shall be grounds for revocation or for denial of renewal.
+Loss of qualifications during the term of a license shall be grounds for revocation or for a denial of renewal.

 ( Ord.
 No. 15-06, § 1, 9-21-2015 )